slurmulon/blot/README.md

 ### Node

-The node module allows you to incorporate special functionality or data around your fixtures.
+The node module allows you to monkey-patch special functionality and data to your fixtures.
-It's primary benefit is allowing you to configure and inject your own hazy fixture pool before your API blueprint is processed:
+You can then inject your patched hazy fixture pool which whenever your API blueprints are processed.

 ```javascript
 #! /usr/bin/env node